chespinoza/simple_script_monitor_dir/README.md

 # simple_script_monitor_dir
-A very simple solution using https://github.com/tartley/rerun2 for monitor dir changes and send a email alert if something changed.
+A very simple solution using https://github.com/tartley/rerun2 for monitor directory changes and send an email alert if something was changed.

+Required: inotify-tools
+yum install inotify-tools
+or use:
+apt-get install inotify-tools

+To run in background, enter to the directory to monitoring and run:

+nohup ./rerun.sh ./send_notification.sh&